lhwdev/llang/book.md

 In pure functional programming, you can just pass stack of state along with `LlangCode`.
 But...
 I decided to write it like a state machine.
 Rewriting it in FP would be fun!
 (TODO?)

-So lexer is defined like this:
+So tokenizer is defined like this:

 ``` kotlin
 fun nextToken(code: LlangCode, index: Int, state: State): Pair<Token, StateUpdate>